Peppermint Crunch Christmas Cookies

 - 3/4 cup crushed peppermint candies

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in extracts.
 Gradually beat in flour.
 Divide dough in half; tint one portion red and the other green.
-Wrap each in plastic wrap; refrigerate 2 hours or until easy to handle.
+Wrap each in plastic; refrigerate 2 hours or until easy to handle.

 very good, easier sugar cookies than traditional shaped cookies; easy to decorate.